yashsrv/gdsc-webdev-task/README.md

 ## Deployment

 Project is deployed on a virtual private server (VPS) that points to my personal domain.
-- using cloudflare to prevent MITM and DDoS, also for DNS proxy and content caching.
+- using cloudflare to prevent MITM and DDoS, also for DNS proxy, SSL and content caching.